Novartis/xgxr/README.md

   * **Last Resort Failsafe:** If you want to copy code from xGx exploratory graphics webpage but are unable to install the  `xgxr` package, you can use an older version of the website that does not make use of the `xgxr` package.  http://opensource.nibr.com/xgx_v1

 ## Your contribution
 * If you will be helping to contribute, we make an effort to follow the [tidyverse style guide](https://style.tidyverse.org/index.html).
-Though the one exception is that some of us prefer "=" over "<-".

 ## Overview for how R packages (including this one) are organized